Quantum coin flipping

 Consider two remote players, connected by a channel, that don't trust each other.
 The problem of them agreeing on a random bit by exchanging messages over this channel, without relying on any trusted third party, is called the coin flipping problem in cryptography.
 Quantum coin flipping uses the principles of quantum mechanics to encrypt messages for secure communication.
 It is a cryptographic primitive which can be used to construct more complex and useful cryptographic protocols, e.g. Quantum Byzantine agreement.

 Unlike other types of quantum cryptography (in particular, quantum key distribution), quantum coin flipping is a protocol used between two users who do not trust each other.
 Consequently, both users (or players) want to win the coin toss and will attempt to cheat in various ways.

-It is known that if the communication between the players is over a classical channel, i.e. a channel over which quantum information cannot be communicated, then one player can (in principle) always cheat regardless of which protocol is used.
-We say in principle because it might be that cheating requires an unfeasible amount of computational resource.
-Under standard computational assumptions, coin flipping can be achieved with classical communication.